kerrjo/FlickrSearch/README.md

 built with Xcode _Version 13.2.1 (13C100)_

 <img width="319" alt="Screen Shot 2022-02-11 at 6 12 05 PM" src="https://user-images.githubusercontent.com/12850537/153683428-5637beb2-22e4-477b-b915-1249006c93f0.png">

+A branch called `submitted` https://github.com/kerrjo/FlickrSearch/tree/submitted was created at the TimeLimit mark in case i commit or push to `main` after the fact.

 ## Issues and Concerns